jrotl/LooPings/README.md

 - USAGE:

 	The executables of LOOPINGS (and possibly some shared libraries) are located in the './bin ' directory.
 	The sources of LOOPINGS are located in the './src' directory.
-To use the library make sure that Java finds owlapi-		distribution-3.4.5.jar,ws4j-1.0.1.jar and stanford-corenlp-full-2014-06-16/* in the class path.
+To use the library make sure that Java finds owlapi-distribution-3.4.5.jar,ws4j-1.0.1.jar and stanford-corenlp-full-2014-06-16/* in the class path.

 		For example:
 		java -cp .:ws4j-1.0.1.jar:owlapi-distribution-3.4.5.jar:stanford-corenlp-full-2014-06-16/*:.
 LOOPINGS_GUI

 - REQUIREMENTS and INSTALLATION: